godotengine/godot-demo-projects/networking/README.md

 These demos showcase networking and/or multiplayer features.

-Languages: All have GDScript, WebRTC uses some GDExtension
+Languages: Projects ending with `_cs` are C#.
+All others use GDScript, WebRTC uses some GDExtension

 Renderer: All are Compatibility